borgesaugusto/forsys/docs/command_line.rst

   * - **Flag**
     - **Description**
   * - -h, -\-help
-    - Shows help message
+    - Shows help message.
   * - -f, -\-folder <FOLDER>
     - Path to the folder containing the input images.
   * - -d, -\-dynamic
     - Whether to use dynamic inference.
-Default is static
+Default is static.
   * - -m, -\-method <METHOD>
     - Method to use for inference.
 Options are: 'nnls', 'lsq' and 'lsq_linear.
-Default is 'nnls'
+Default is 'nnls'.
   * - -vn, -\-velocity_normalization <NORMALIZATION>
     - Velocity normalization factor (only used in dynamic mode).
-Default is 0.1
+Default is 0.1.
   * - -mt, -\-max_time <MAX_TIME>
     - Maximum time step to infer.
-Default is 0.1
+Default is 0.
   * - -sf, -\-save_folder <SAVE_FOLDER>
     - Path to the folder in which to save the output.
 Default is the same as the input folder.
   * - -cc, -\-composite
-    - Whether to create composite image with the original microscopies
+    - Whether to create composite image with the original microscopies.
   * - -p, -\-pngs
-    - Whether to create forsys output of each frame
+    - Whether to create forsys output of each frame.
   * - -c, -\-connections <CONNECTIONS_FILE>
-    - Path to the connections file (optional)
+    - Path to the connections file.
   * - -ar, -\-aspect_ratio <ASPECT_RATIO>
     - Aspect ratio of the PNG images.
-Default is 1
+Default is 1.
   * - -y, -\-pressure
-    - Plot pressure in the PNG images
+    - Plot pressure in the PNG images.
   * - -cb, -\-colorbar
-    - Plot colorbar in the PNG images
+    - Plot colorbar in the PNG images.
   * - -v, -\-version
-    - Show the version of the package
+    - Show the version of the package.